-Biden taps Philip Jefferson to be Fed’s vice chair, Kugler as first Hispanic on Fed board
+Biden taps Philip Jefferson to be Fed’s vice chair, Adriana Kugler as first Hispanic on Fed board

 Jefferson, who grew up in a working-class family in Washington, D.C., according to an interview with the American Economic Association, has focused his economic research on poverty and monetary policy.
 Before joining the Fed, he was an economist and administrator at Davidson College in North Carolina.

 Kugler has conducted extensive research on worker training in the United States and Colombia.
 One of her recent papers studied the effects of extended U.S. unemployment benefits during two pre-pandemic recessions.
-Her study found that the additional aid helped people take more time to find jobs that fit their skills and qualifications.
+Her study found that the additional aid helped people take more time to find jobs that fit their skills and qualifications, and lifted their wages.

 Kugler earned a Ph.D. in economics from the University of California, Berkeley.
 Jefferson obtained his doctorate in economics from the University of Virginia.